techiediaries/techiediaries/_posts/2020/ionic/2019-07-30-ionic-http-client.md

 By following the DRY principle you place the code which interfaces with your back-end API in one place which makes the app easy maintainable.

-Now let's generate our API-interfacing service using the Ionic CLI.
+Now let's generate our API-interfacing service using the Ionic CLI 5.
 Head back to your terminal or command prompt then run the following command to generate a service provider